Topological Quantum Many-Body Scars in Quantum Dimer Models on the Kagome Lattice

 {\it Conclusion. ---} We investigated a general approach to turning classes of frustration free lattice Hamiltonians into ones containing isolated quantum many-body scars in their spectrum while retaining most or all symmetries.
-In addition, the introduction of disorder is straightforward.
+In addition, the introduction of disorder is straightforward, as is the generalization to other lattices.
 We applied this strategy to a two-dimensional quantum dimer model on the kagome lattice, retaining full translational symmetry.
 We demonstrated that this model contains an exactly known quantum many-body scar with analytically accessible entanglement properties.
 We established that the remainder of the eigenstates and energy spectrum exhibit no ``fine-tuned'' behavior.
 Specifically, for a 60-site kagome lattice, we showed that bulk energies conform to the Gaussian ensembles expected for their respective symmetry sectors, and we calculated von Neumann entanglement entropies for all states within the scar-sector of a 48 site kagome lattice, exposing the scar's isolated character.
-Interesting questions for the future include the scar's fate under generic perturbations.
-Due to their quality of being numerically manageable on fairly large-size lattices, quantum dimer models of the type introduced here should become a fertile playground for investigations of this kind.
-Moreover, the original, frustration-free quantum dimer model stabilizes a $\mathbb{Z}_2$ topological phase.
-This lends a topological character to our scar states, whereas the nature of the ground states of our ``scarred'' quantum dimer models is currently unknown.
-This is true for the particular instance of the model that we studied closely, and even more so within the associated large parameter-space of $\alpha_i$-couplings.
-We are hopeful that these interesting questions will stipulate further investigations.
+Due to their quality of being numerically manageable on fairly large-size lattices, quantum dimer models of the type considered here should become a fertile playground for investigations of this kind.
+Indeed, the existence of revival phenomena stable toward generic perturbations suggests that the large parameter space of the class of models given here will prove fruitful for further studies of equilibration processes in 2D lattice models.
+Lastly, the original, frustration-free quantum dimer model stabilizes a $\mathbb{Z}_2$ topological phase.
+This lends a topological character to our scar states.
+It will be of interest to contrast this with the universality class of the ground state of our model, which is currently unknown.
+We are hopeful that these observations will stipulate further investigation.